wpmetabox/docsv2/docs/rwmb-get-registry.md

 $meta_boxes = $meta_box_registry->get_by( $args );
 ```

-Here `$args` is an array of [meta box settings](/creating-meta-boxes/) that you use to filter the list of meta boxes.
+Here `$args` is an array of the [meta box settings](/creating-fields-with-code/#field-group-settings) that you use to filter the list of meta boxes.

 ### Field registry